inet-framework/inet/showcases/tsn/framepreemption/doc/index.rst

 As described above, the end-to-end delay of high-priority frames when using preemption is independent of the length of background frames.
-The delay is approximately the transmission duration of a high-priority frame (apperent in the case of both the realistic and the comparable length traffic results).
+The delay is approximately the transmission duration of a high-priority frame (apparent in the case of both the realistic and the comparable length traffic results).

-In case of realistic traffic, the delay of the background frames is not affected by either the use of a priority queue or preemption.
-The delay of the high-priority frames is reduced significantly, because the traffic is different (originally, both the background and high-priority packets had the same length, so they could be compared for better demonstration).
+In the case of realistic traffic, the delay of the background frames is not affected by either the use of a priority queue or preemption.
+The delay of the high-priority frames is reduced significantly because the traffic is different (originally, both the background and high-priority packets had the same length, so they could be compared for better demonstration).